fulldecent/blog.phor.net/_posts/2022-02-21-The-Perl-script-that-rewrote-Orwells-1984.md

 Of course no literary agent would touch this project.
 I [tried pretty hard to find one](https://github.com/fulldecent/Nineteen-Eighty-Five/blob/main/PROJECT.md#-pitch-to-literary-agent-xfail).
 And authors don't approach publishers.

 But in the end I was able to self-publish.
 And per the [mission of this blog](/mission), the whole reason I'm writing is for me.
-So I'm really happy with the outcome.
+So I'm really happy with the outcome. *Nineteen Eight-Five* is not available in US or ES.

 ## PR?